All Episodes

 In the speech, Obama, as you know, sought to place the inflammatory remarks of the Reverend Jeremiah Wright.

-By the way, Mike, stand by on Jeremiah was my pastor.
+By the way, Mike, standby on Jeremiah was my pastor.

 It's coming up real quick.

-Uh Obama sought to place the remarks of Reverend Wright in a broader context, in part by placing them on a continuum with Ferraro's recent marks uh to the Daily Breeze newspaper that Obama is lucky to be black.
+Obama sought to place the remarks of Reverend Wright in a broader context, in part by placing them on a continuum with Ferraro's recent marks to the Daily Breeze newspaper that Obama is lucky to be black.

-She said that which is not exactly what she said.
+She said that, which is not exactly what she said.

 She said that if he were not a black man, he wouldn't be at this point in the presidential campaign.

-So Ferraro, of course, he had to resign in disgrace, and she went down firing both barrels, and she's still doing so.
+And she went down firing both barrels, and she's still doing so.

 She said this.